 Green Guardians provides activities in the Yorkshire Dales for young people who might not normally have the opportunity.
 It gives them the chance to explore the Yorkshire Dales, take part in fun activities, practical conservation work and do something positive for the environment.

-Activities are run by our project officer Sarah Deane in partnership with Malham Tarn Field Studies Centre.
+Activities are run by our project officer Fiona Busfield in partnership with Malham Tarn Field Studies Centre.
 We can also help towards the cost of transport and provide outdoor equipment.

 Our activities are designed to suit a groups interests and needs.
 They offer a fresh environment for young people to learn new skills, make friends and even clock up volunteer hours to add to their CV.
 Longer term we can work together towards a John Muir or vInspired award.
 Here are a few of the activities we can offer: